alisktl/Spring-Microservices-in-Action/README.md

-# Spring in Action
+# Spring Microservices in Action
-Projects from the [Spring in Action, Second Edition](https://www.manning.com/books/spring-microservices-in-action-second-edition) book.
+Projects from the [Spring Microservices in Action, Second Edition](https://www.manning.com/books/spring-microservices-in-action-second-edition) book.

 ## Chapters
 1. [Welcome to the cloud, Spring](./chapter01)